emissary-ingress/emissary/reference/debugging.md

 * Mounted TLS certificates not being detected by Ambassador
   * Exec into an Ambassador Pod and [manually verify](#a-nameexamining-podaexamining-an-ambassadorenvoy-pod-and-container) that the mount is as expected (and in the correct file system location)
 * You want to manually change and experiment with the generated Envoy configuration
-  * [Exec into an Ambassador Pod](#a-nameexamining-podaexamining-an-ambassadorenvoy-pod-and-container) and [manually experiment](#a-namemanually-experimentinga-manually-experimenting-with-ambassador--envoy-configuration) with changing the Envoy configuration and sending a SIGHUP to the parent process
+  * [Exec into an Ambassador Edge Stack Pod](#a-nameexamining-podaexamining-an-ambassadorenvoy-pod-and-container) and [manually experiment](#a-namemanually-experimentinga-manually-experimenting-with-ambassador--envoy-configuration) with changing the Envoy configuration and sending a SIGHUP to the parent process

 ## <a name="example-config"></a>Example Config for Debug Demonstrations

-The following debugging instructions assume that Ambassador and the following services from the [getting started guide](/user-guide/getting-started) have been deployed to a Kubernetes cluster.
+The following debugging instructions assume that Ambassador Edge Stack and the following services from the [getting started guide](/user-guide/getting-started) have been deployed to a Kubernetes cluster.

 e.g. Create a cluster in GKE with RBAC support enabled and your user account configured correctly: